-Playing in the Sand
+Playing in the sand in a dog run

-Unlike gravel, your furry friend won't create a pathway when they trot along the rock.
-The rock isn't too comfortable to lie on, so provide your dog with a doghouse or other level platform to relax on.
-While river rock won't get so easily sucked up by the mud, they do get hot in the summer sun.
+Unlike gravel, your furry friend won't create a pathway when they trot along river rock.
+However, the rock isn't comfortable to lie on, so dogs should have a comfortable dog house or bed to use as well.
+While river rocks won't get so easily sucked up by the mud, they do get hot in the summer sun.

-Note that textured mat varieties provide extra traction so your dog won't slip or skid even when the mat gets wet.
-Special dog-friendly artificial turf made from soy lets water flow through without puddling on the surface.
+Note that textured mat varieties provide extra traction so dogs won't slip or skid even when the mat gets wet.
+Special dog-friendly synthetic turf made from soy lets water flow through without puddling on the surface.
 The grass contains an antimicrobial agent to discourage bacteria and other pests.